Opinion | I lost my father to covid-19 — along with my faith in India’s government to protect our people

 I failed.

 Because of India’s overstretched health system, we had to use a private ambulance to rush him to the hospital.
 The so-called ambulance was nothing more than a repurposed old car, without a paramedic or a stretcher.
 It had a single oxygen cylinder in the back.
 The driver assured me that the oxygen cylinder was fine.
-It was only when we reached the hospital that we discovered that my father not gotten enough high-flow oxygen and as a result, his oxygen levels had plummeted.
+It was only when we reached the hospital that we discovered that my father had not gotten enough high-flow oxygen and as a result, his oxygen levels had plummeted.
 He went straight into ICU, and was on a ventilator for two days.
 After five days, he passed away at the age of 84.

 I am haunted by unrelenting sorrow and doubts about what I could have done differently.